krishna-das-m/krishna-das-m.github.io/_posts/2024-10-01-bayes_theorem.md

 The **likelihood function** with the larger sample is also much sharper and concentrated around $$\theta = 0.2$$.
 This sharpness reflects the informativeness of the data: with more samples, the data has reduced uncertainty, and the peak clearly suggests that $$\theta = 0.2$$ is the most likely value.
 Finally, the **posterior distribution** in this case is sharper and more concentrated around $$\theta = 0.2$$, indicating much higher certainty about the estimate of $$\theta$$.
 With the larger dataset, the prior has much less influence compared to the likelihood, which dominates and drives the sharper posterior.

-Now, let’s consider a what happens when we use the posterior distribution from the previous step as the new prior.
+Now, let’s look what happens when we use the posterior distribution from the previous step as the new prior.
 This updated prior now reflects a more informed belief about the unknown parameter $$\theta$$.
 Since this new prior is derived from the posterior of the previous round, it’s much more concentrated compared to the original prior we started with.
 We now have a much stronger belief that $$\theta$$ lies within a narrow range (around 0.15 in this case).
 The likelihood function looks almost the same as in the previous figure and still shows a peak around the same value of $$\theta$$, indicating that the observed data strongly suggests that $$\theta$$ falls within a same range.
 The updated posterior distribution is even sharper and more concentrated than before, reflecting a very strong belief about the value of $$\theta$$.
-Compared to the earlier posterior (based on a broader prior), this one is peaked around 0.12, showing that we now have an even greater degree of certainty about $$\theta$$.
+Compared to the earlier posterior (based on a broader prior), this one is peaked around 0.12, showing that we now have an even greater degree of certainty about $$\theta$$.\
 The key takeaway here is that as we gather more data and update our beliefs (using Bayes' Theorem), our estimates become more precise.
 The prior becomes more informative, and the posterior narrows further, reflecting reduced uncertainty about the unknown parameter .

 <div class="row mt-3">